 -Has the City received the first three (3) applications for provisioning centers and one (1) safety compliance facility?

 Yes, as of July 1st, 2018 the City is reviewing the first three (3) applications for provisioning centers and the applicants have nine (9) months to obtain a state issued license.
 Those three (3) applicants (1921B Hilton, 2625 Hilton, and 1551 Academy) currently have site plan approval and are working through the rest of the local and State process.
 Any other provisioning center applications will be held in a queue.
+The three applicants received extensions from City Council and the pre-application permits will expire on June 30, 2019.
 The City has not yet received an application for a safety compliance facility.

 -What happens if the first (3) applications for provisioning centers and one (1) safety compliance facility are voided?